solidfire/solidfire-cli/README.md

 --authtype

 Identifies which user authentcation method will be used.
-Must be one of the following:DirectBindSearchAndBind (default)
+Must be one of the following: DirectBind SearchAndBind (default)

 --groupsearchbasedn

 The base DN of the tree to start the group search (will do a subtree search from here).

 --groupsearchcustomfilter

-REQUIRED for CustomFilterFor use with the CustomFilter search type, an LDAP filter to use to return the DNs of a user's groups.The string can have placeholder text of %USERNAME% and %USERDN% to be replaced with their username and full userDN as needed.
+REQUIRED for CustomFilter For use with the CustomFilter search type, an LDAP filter to use to return the DNs of a user's groups.
+The string can have placeholder text of %USERNAME% and %USERDN% to be replaced with their username and full userDN as needed.

 --groupsearchtype

-Controls the default group search filter used, can be one of the following:NoGroups: No group support.ActiveDirectory: (default) Nested membership of all of a user's AD groups.MemberDN: MemberDN style groups (single-level).
+Controls the default group search filter used, can be one of the following: NoGroups: No group support.
+ActiveDirectory: (default) Nested membership of all of a user's AD groups.
+MemberDN: MemberDN style groups (single-level).

 --searchbinddn

-REQUIRED for SearchAndBindA fully qualified DN to log in with to perform an LDAP search for the user (needs read access to the LDAP directory).
+REQUIRED for SearchAndBind A fully qualified DN to log in with to perform an LDAP search for the user (needs read access to the LDAP directory).

 --searchbindpassword

-REQUIRED for SearchAndBindThe password for the searchBindDN account used for searching.
+REQUIRED for SearchAndBind The password for the searchBindDN account used for searching.

 --serveruris

 A list of LDAP server URIs (examples: "ldap://1.2.3.4" and ldaps://1.2.3.4:123")

 --userdntemplate

-REQUIRED for DirectBindA string that is used to form a fully qualified user DN.The string should have the placeholder text "%USERNAME%" which will be replaced with the username of the authenticating user.
+REQUIRED for DirectBind A string that is used to form a fully qualified user DN.
+The string should have the placeholder text "%USERNAME%" which will be replaced with the username of the authenticating user.

 --usersearchbasedn

-REQUIRED for SearchAndBindThe base DN of the tree used to start the search (will do a subtree search from here).
+REQUIRED for SearchAndBind The base DN of the tree used to start the search (will do a subtree search from here).

 --usersearchfilter

-REQUIRED for SearchAndBind.The LDAP filter to use.The string should have the placeholder text "%USERNAME%" which will be replaced with the username of the authenticating user.Example: (&(objectClass=person) (sAMAccountName=%USERNAME%)) will use the sAMAccountName field in Active Directory to match the nusername entered at cluster login.
+REQUIRED for SearchAndBind.
+The LDAP filter to use.
+The string should have the placeholder text "%USERNAME%" which will be replaced with the username of the authenticating user.
+Example: (&(objectClass=person) (sAMAccountName=%USERNAME%)) will use the sAMAccountName field in Active Directory to match the nusername entered at cluster login.

 ---------------------------------------------------------------